Get it on Amazon »

 in the day of his fierce anger.
 Isaiah 13:9–11

 Clearly there are eschatological overtones here, but the immediate prophecy is about Babylon—the historical empire.
-It was fulfilled when that historical empire fell to Persia in 539 BC.
+The oracle was fulfilled when that historical empire fell to Persia in 539 BC.
 Did the sun and the moon and the stars go dark back then—or did Isaiah mean for us to understand his poetic language…poetically?
 By the same token, take Ezekiel’s lamentation over the king of Egypt, which is even more extreme: in Ezekiel 32:5–8, not only are the same signs in the heavens prophesied, but also Pharaoh’s flesh being strewn on the mountains and his blood through the ravines.

 Should we imagine these things literally happened?
 Of course not; the language is hyperbolic metaphor.
 In the case of the luminaries, these represent political powers; the descriptions of cosmic upheaval are images of political upheaval—both in the human and the spiritual realms, due to the connection between spiritual conflicts and terrestrial warfare (e.g. 2 Kings 6:17), and the connection of the luminaries with gods (e.g. Deuteronomy 4:19; Psalm 148:3; but cf. also Genesis 37:9).